gjhami/LinkSiren/docs/subcommands/listen.md

 ## When to use

-Almost never as your primary capture path.
-In a real engagement you relay the inbound auth with [`ntlmrelayx`](https://github.com/fortra/impacket) (NTLM) or [`krbrelayx`](https://github.com/dirkjanm/krbrelayx) (Kerberos) so the coerced session becomes an authenticated session on a target of your choice. `listen` is useful as:

-* An offline archive of every NTLMSSP blob for hashcat cracking or later replay.
-* A confirmation surface when you are testing coercion viability and do not want to stand up a full relay yet.
-* A fallback when the relay target isn't reachable.

-Run `ntlmrelayx` first; run `listen` alongside if you want the archive.
+For development, testing, and coercion-viability sanity checks.
+In a real engagement, use [`ntlmrelayx`](https://github.com/fortra/impacket) (NTLM) or [`krbrelayx`](https://github.com/dirkjanm/krbrelayx) (Kerberos) instead.
+Both of those tools relay the inbound auth AND write the NTLMSSP blobs to disk by default, so you get relay-derived access AND cracking material without needing a second listener.

+`listen` exists so you can iterate on payloads and check that coercion is firing without standing up a relay chain.
+It has no advantage over `ntlmrelayx` / `krbrelayx` when you actually want to use captures.

 ## Usage